A causal framework for evaluating the total effect of strategies aiming to expand screening and to improve outcomes: Simulation Study

 \section{Simulation Study}

-To examine the finite sample performance of our proposed approach, we conducted a simulation study, reflecting the multilevel-mediation-missing data problem.
-In these simulations, we made measurement (the mediator) strongly dependent on the baseline covariates and the randomized intervention, while setting the direct effect of the intervention on the outcome to be very weak.
-To reflect OPAL, we focused on a trial with $J=150$ clusters.
-Simulations were conducted in \texttt{R} version 4.4.1 Code to replicate these simulations is available at \href{https://github.com/jznakato/When-measurement-mediates-the-effect-of-interest-simulation-code}{}
+To examine the finite sample performance of our proposed approach, we conducted a simulation study reflecting the multilevel-mediation-missing data problem.
+In line with a systematic review revealing that most CRTs simply exclude participants with missing data \cite{fiero_statistical_2016}, we considered approaches that restricted to participants who screened ($\Delta=1$).
+In line with common practice when evaluating HIV treatment/prevention strategies \cite{unaids_2024_2024,unaids_2025_2025,unaids_2021_prevention_cascades}, we also considered several approaches that simply restricted to persons known to be in the focus population ($Y1=1$).
+For comparison to more traditional methods, we also considered two ``Single-Stage'' approaches that simultaneously account for missing data and estimate the intervention effect --- pooling individuals across clusters: generalized estimating equations (GEE) and the standard TMLE for clustered data \cite{schnitzer_effect_2014,liang_longitudinal_1986}.
+The considered estimators are described below in detail.
+Simulations were conducted in \texttt{R} version 4.4.1.
+Code to replicate these simulations is available at \url{https://github.com/jznakato/multi-level-mediation-missingness}